Overview: Active geo-replication and auto-failover groups

 Preventing the loss of critical data

-- Azure Resource Manager API and role-based security: Active Geo-Replication includes a set of Azure Resource Manager APIs for management, including Azure Resource Manager-based PowerShell cmdlets.
+As discussed previously, auto-failover groups and active geo-replication can also be managed programmatically using Azure PowerShell and the REST API.
+The following tables describe the set of commands available.
+Active geo-replication includes a set of Azure Resource Manager APIs for management, including the Azure SQL Database REST API and Azure PowerShell cmdlets.
 These APIs require the use of resource groups and support role-based security (RBAC).
-For more information on how to implement access roles see Azure Role-Based Access Control.
+For more information on how to implement access roles, see Azure Role-Based Access Control.

 |ALTER DATABASE (Azure SQL Database)||Use ADD SECONDARY ON SERVER argument to create a secondary database for an existing database and starts data replication|